 I love spring - I love the anticipation of warmer weather and seeing everything springing back to life.
 It’s tantalising at first – and then, suddenly, it all bursts into an exhilarating feast of colour that puts paid to winter.

-It all starts with bright splashes of yellow and then blue.
+It starts with bright splashes of yellow and then blue.
 Daffodils, Crocus and bluebells are signature plants for spring but there are lots of other colours and many beautiful plants - plants such as soft pink, plum, or dusky-purple hellebores, pure white wood anemones, and tawny orange crown imperials.
 So many wonderful plants to feast your eyes on.
-Those on the list below are just a few of my favourites when planting a spring border.
+Those on the list below are a few of my favourites when planting a spring border.

 A beautiful evergreen tree, with ferny, glaucous leaves and fragrant yellow flowers, usually from January to April.
 It is not totally hardy but can be planted in milder areas like the South-West.
 Even so, many were lost, even on the south coast, in last winter’s unusually cold weather.
 Thankfully, this year’s cold winter seems to have had a less severe effect and, though later to flower, they are beginning to show their colour now, in late February.